-Defines channels that carry embedded autosync. embeddedautosync-channels is defined as a list of comma-separated values that correspond to channel numbers in the range 1.. channels.
+Defines channels that carry embedded autosync.
+Embeddedautosync-channels are defined as a list of comma-separated values that correspond to channel numbers in the range 1.. channels.
 When a channel is stereo paired, embedded autosync is shared across channels in the pair.
-Only the first channel as defined in stereo-channel-pairs MUST be specified in the embedded-autosync-channels list.
+The first channel as defined in stereo-channel-pairs MUST be specified in the embedded-autosync-channels list.